-Just around the corner Ryōan-ji, is a zen temple known for its rock garden.
-The origins and the meaning of the garden is unclear although there are plenty of speculations made by scholars.
+Just around the corner Ryōan-ji, is a Zen temple known for its rock garden.
+The origins and the meaning of the garden are unclear although there are plenty of speculations made by scholars.
 We found Ryōan-ji to be a perfect place to end the day.
 Enjoy the peace and quiet, meditate and find your zen.
-It's an epic place for self reflection.
+It's an epic place for self-reflection.

 There are plenty of day trips from Kyoto, including Nara, Uji, Osaka, Himeji Castle and Kyoto's surrounding mountains.
 We chose to visit Nara for its cute deer, Uji because of my crazy love for teas and Mount Hiei since we both enjoy walking and hiking.

 For a few days trip to Kyoto, taking the Shinkansen is your best option.
 One way ticket costs 13,400 yen and it takes about 2 hours and 40 minutes.
 I recommend buying a Japan Rail Pass before your trip to Japan.
 You will end up saving a lot of money as the return ticket to Kyoto costs just as much the JR Pass for a week.